RTK - base/rover with U-blox GNSS receivers

 In both cases I use the second interface UART2 to communicate between base and rover for the RTCM traffic.
 How to setup I described in second interface for u-blox receiver

 In advance I want to say that this combination with ZED-X20P and ZED-F9P is not perfect but possible.
 The reasons are multiple: ZED-F9P can handle only the L1 and L2 band.
-ZED-X20P is designed for L1/L2/L5/E6/B3/L. Another reason is that ZED-X20P cannot handle GLONASS (Globalnaja nawigazionnaja sputnikowaja sistema) at the moment.
-(And maybe never) And the Navigation Indian Constellation (NavIC) can only be used by ZED-X20P.
-Independant of that I don’t see any Indian satellite here in Vienna ( 48N 16E ).
-Therefore there are left 3 GNSS: GPS, Galileo and BeiDou as least common multiple and common source.
+ZED-X20P is designed for L1/L2/L5/E6/B3/L. Another reason is that ZED-X20P cannot handle GLONASS (Globalnaja nawigazionnaja sputnikowaja sistema) at the moment (and potentially never due to hardware/firmware focus or political situations).
+And the Navigation Indian Constellation (NavIC) can only be used by ZED-X20P.
+Independent of that I don’t see any Indian satellite here in Vienna ( 48N 16E ).
+Therefore, only 3 GNSS constellations remain: GPS, Galileo and BeiDou as lowest common denominator and common source.

-Below you can find 2 scripts.
-The first one is to setup the base station which is a little bit more laborious.
+Below you can find 2 scripts: setup_base_sh and setup_rover_sh.
+The first one is to setup the base station which is a little bit more complex.
 The second one is for the rover.
 These scripts require certain prerequisites.
-For example there is a server with hostname “base” and “rover” or at least an DNS CNAME for it.
-SSH should be possible with password.
+For example there are servers with hostname “base” and “rover” or at least an DNS CNAME for it.
+SSH should be possible without password.

 functubxtool_ksh defines a function “ubxtool” like this